simongriggdotinfo

 Proud Scum

-John 'Atrocity' Jenkins is in South London somewhere; Alistair 'Rabbit' Duguid is successful in the NE US (in IT); Jonathan 'Jamrag' Griffiths is in Melbourne, writing and has a new book, linked below; and Bruce Hoffman is in Auckland where he runs an Fire Safety business.
+John 'Atrocity' Jenkins is in London working as a book-keeper; Alistair 'Rabbit' Duguid is successful in the NE US (in IT); Jonathan 'Jamrag' Griffiths is in Melbourne, writing and has a severals books, linked below; and Bruce Hoffman is in Auckland where he runs a Fire Safety business.

 Jonathan's Book: The Road Behind